 A pupil’s scaled score is based on their raw score.
 The raw score is the total number of marks a pupil scores in a test, based on the number of questions they answered correctly.

-We develop tests each year to the same specification, but because the questions must be different, the difficulty of tests may vary slightly each year.
-This means we need to convert the raw scores pupils get in the tests into a scaled score, to ensure we can make accurate comparisons of pupil performance over time.
-Every scaled score will represent the same level of attainment for a pupil each year, so a pupil who scores 103, for example, in 2016 will have demonstrated the same attainment as a pupil who scores 103 in 2017.
+Tests are developed each year to the same specification, however, because the questions are different, the difficulty of tests may vary each year.
+This means we need to convert the raw scores pupils get in the tests into scaled scores, to ensure we can make accurate comparisons of performance over time.

 Calculating raw scores